 End on a sweet note: Help your mini-merrymaker thank guests for attending with these fruity note cards.

 Consider combining two beloved kids’ birthday party themes for a pirates and mermaids party.
 It appeals to the wild-eyed swashbucklers, the Finding Nemo-fans, and those that would rather be under the sea and dreaming.
-Playfully and easily announce the day’s theme by sending your guests an aquatic invitation.
+Playfully and easily announce the day’s theme by sending your guests a pirate or mermaid invitation.

 “Aweigh We Go” by Meri Meri.
 “Let’s Shellabrate” by Meri Meri.